cesarvr/keycloak-ansible-module/README.md

 ## Adding One Resource

-This module ``keycloak.resource`` takes care of adding/removing a single resource into Keycloak.
+``keycloak.resource`` takes care of adding/removing a single resource into Keycloak.

 ### Usage